Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 3. In the Node editor, go to the **Event Settings** section:
 4. Toggle on the **Send Queue Event** and **Send Active Event** settings:
      - **Send Queue Event** - if enabled, an event is sent to the Flow once the end user enters the queue.
 This is a pre-requisite to detect inactivity while the end user is in the queue.
-     - **If Send Active Event** - if enabled, an event is sent to the Flow as soon as the handover becomes active, that is when the human agent sends the first message.
+     - **Send Active Event** - if enabled, an event is sent to the Flow as soon as the handover becomes active, that is when the human agent sends the first message.
 This is a pre-requisite to detect inactivity while a handover is active.
 5. Click **Save Node**.

 <figure>